GLOBAL MARKETS-Euro, stocks recover on hopes of Greek deal

 * Oil falls below $61 barrel as other commodities weigh

-* Treasury prices tumble in anticipation of Fed rate hike (Adds close of U.S. markets)
+* Treasury prices tumble in anticipation of Fed rate hike (Adds oil settlement prices)

 By Herbert Lash